-Here's a simple trick to reduce the repayment period of your mortgage and save thousands over the course of your loan: Make extra payments that are applied to the principal.
-People pay extra in several ways.
-For many people,Perhaps the easiest way to keep track is to make one additional payment a year.
-If you can't pay an extra whole payment all at once, you can divide that payment by 12 and pay that additional amount monthly.
-Another popular option is to pay a half payment every other week.
-The result is you make one extra monthly payment in a year.
-These options differ a little in lowering the final payback amount and reducing payback length, but each will significantly reduce the duration of your mortgage and lower your total interest paid over the life of the loan.
+Here's a simple trick to significantly reduce the length of your mortgage and save thousands over the course of your loan: Make extra payments that apply to your loan principal.
+People employ various techniques to meet this goal.
+For many people,Perhaps the easiest way to organize this process is to make 1 extra payment per year.
+But some people will not be able to afford this huge additional payment, so splitting a single additional payment into twelve extra monthly payments works too.
+Another very popular option is to pay half of your payment every two weeks.
+The result is you make one additional monthly payment every year.
+Each of these options produces slightly different results, but they will all significantly reduce the length of your mortgage and lower the total interest paid over the life of the loan.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.